jodymgustafson/stack-vm/readme.md

     node dist/stackvm.js "path/to/file.yml" [-si]

+### Flags:
+    Use -s to log stack debugging
+    Use -i to log instructions debugging
+    Use -si to log both

 ## StackVM Loader
 If you want to create your own app that loads and runs StackVM files use the StackVM loader.
 The loader reads a YAML file that contains assembly code and compiles it into a map of functions that can be executed by the VM.